DVLXLWZ/dvlxlwz.github.io/_Blogs/2022-12-28-Some-Gaps-and-Examples-in-Intersection-Theory-by-Fulton-II.md

 ---
-layout: post
-title: Some Gaps and Examples in Intersection Theory by Fulton II
+title: "Some Gaps and Examples in Intersection Theory by Fulton II"
+collection: Blogs
+permalink: /Blogs/2022-12-28-Some-Gaps-and-Examples-in-Intersection-Theory-by-Fulton-II
+excerpt_separator: <!--more-->
 date: 2022-12-28
-last_modified_at: 2023-01-19
-tags: [Algebraic Geometry]
-toc:  true
-math: true
-excerpt_separator: <!--more-->
 ---
 This is one of a series of blogs aiming to complete some details of the examples in this book (*Intersection Theory, 2nd edition* by William Fulton[^1]) and give some comments.
 This blog we consider chapter 7 to chapter 9.